Lili Boulanger: Les sirènes

-Les sirènes, for solo soprano and three-part choir, sets a text by Charles Grandmougin.
-Composed in 1911, it was premièred at one of her mother's exclusive musical gatherings.
-Auguste Mangeot, a critic from the Paris music journal Le Monde Musicale, reported that it was so well-received that it was encored.
-A practice piece for the Prix de Rome, Les sirènes exhibits the firm grounding in academic technique taught at the Conservatoire de Paris.
+Les Sirènes (Lili Boulanger), for solo soprano and three-part choir with piano or orchestral (unpublished) accompaniment, was written in 1911.
+It sets a poem by Charles Grandmougin and is dedicated to Jane Bathori.

+It premièred at one of her mother's musical salons.
+Auguste Mangeot, a critic from the Paris music journal Le monde musical, reported that it was so well-received that it was encored.
+A practice piece for the Prix de Rome, it exhibits the firm grounding in academic technique taught at the Conservatoire de Paris.

 Grandmougin's poem deals with sirens, mythological creatures that sing to seduce sailors to steer closer; when they do, the sirens devour them.
-From the introduction through twenty-eight measures, a pedal tone on F combined with ascending C octaves evoke the sirens' hypnosis.
+From the introduction through twenty-eight measures, a pedal tone on F combined with ascending C octaves evoke their hypnosis.

-It is dedicated to Jane Bathori.

-Psalms

-Boulanger composed three psalm settings: Psalms 24, 129 and 130.

 Psalm 24

-Psalm 24 is subtitled La terre appartient à l'Eternel ("The earth doth belong to the Eternal"); it was composed in 1916, while she was resident in Rome.
-The work is dedicated to Jules Griset, who was the director of Choral Guillot de Saint-Brice.
-Durand published the work in 1924.
-The work is scored for choir (consisting of soprano, alto, tenor and bass), accompanied by organ and brass ensemble (consisting of 4 horns, 3 trumpets, 4 trombones, 1 tuba), timpani and 2 harps.
-Boulanger's score uses brass fanfares and homophonic choral passages: the contrast of sections contrast to the style of her 1912 Prix de Rome-winning cantata, Faust et Hélène, as heard in Yan Pascal Tortelier's recording.
+Psalm 24 is subtitled La terre appartient à l'Eternel ('The earth doth belong to the Eternal'); it was composed in 1916, while Boulanger was resident in Rome.
+Dedicated to Jules Griset, director of the Choral Guillot de Saint-Brice, The psalm is scored for four-part chorus accompanied by organ, four horns, three trumpets, four trombones, tuba, timpani and two harps.

+It employs brass fanfares and homophonic choral passages; its variance of sections contrasts with the style of Faust et Hélène.

+The psalm was published by Éditions Durand in 1924.

 Psalm 129

-Psalm 129 was also composed in 1916 in Rome.
-This psalm is much longer than Psalm 24 and is scored for full orchestra.
-The premiere performance was held at the Salle Pleyel in 1921, conducted by Henri Busser.
+Psalm 129 was also written in Rome in 1916.
+Of greater length than Psalm 24, it is scored for full orchestra and chorus.

+It premièred at the Salle Pleyel in 1921, conducted by Henri Büsser.

 Psalm 130

-Du fond de l'abîme (Psalm 130: De Profundis / "Out of the depths"), composed for voice and orchestra, is dedicated to the memory of her father, as noted at the top of the score.
-The work, completed when Boulanger was aged only twenty-two, sounds mature and conveys a developed compositional style.
-Boulanger's psalms convey her Catholic faith.
-It has been suggested that the work was composed in reaction to World War I. The work is for a large orchestra including a sarrusophone.
+Du fond de l'abîme (Psalm 130: De Profundis / "Out of the depths"), composed for chorus and large orchestra (including a sarrusophone), is dedicated to the memory of her father Ernest.
+Although Boulanger wrote the piece at the age of twenty-two, critics revere it for its developed and well-formed style.

+Scholars have suggested that the work was also composed in reaction to World War I.

 Pie Jesu

-Lili Boulanger finished this Pie Jesu (1918), scored for high voice, string quartet, harp and organ, towards the end of her life, but "the first of Lili Boulanger's sketches for the Pie Jesu are to be found in a composition book she used between 1909 and 1913."
-As noted by her sister, Nadia, she dictated the work to her.
-Scholars such as biographer Léonie Rosenstiel and Olivia Mattis speculate that Boulanger intended to write a complete Requiem but did not live to complete it.
+Pie Jesu was scored for high voice, string quartet, harp and organ.
+It was written at the very end of her life, though "the first of Lili Boulanger's sketches for the Pie Jesu are to be found in a composition book she used between 1909 and 1913".
+Because of her failing health, Boulanger dictated the work to her sister Nadia.
+Biographers Léonie Rosenstiel and Olivia Mattis speculate that Boulanger intended to write a complete Requiem but did not live to complete it.